any-docs/css/content/reference/values/text-edge/index.md

   - The font's over and under edges are its text-over baseline/text-under baseline: this includes the font's ascenders and descenders but excludes the [half-leading](/en-US/docs/Glossary/Leading) set on the text.

     > [!NOTE]
-    > The amount of half-leading included on a text element can be controlled using the {{cssxref("line-height")}} property.
+    > The amount of half-leading included on a text element can be controlled using the `line-height` property.

 > [!NOTE]
 > The `ideographic` and `ideographic-ink` keywords are intended to specify over and under edge positions specific to [CJK language characters](https://en.wikipedia.org/wiki/CJK_characters).
 Currently their exact behavior is being debated and they are not supported by any browser.